xapian/xapian-docsprint/howtos/weighting_scheme.rst

 	bool get_sumpart_needs_doclength() const { return false; }
     };

-..
-FIXME: add a more complex example now that user-defined weight classes can see the statistics.
+.. todo:: add a more complex example now that user-defined weight classes
+          can see the statistics.